Big Data MicroMasters

 - Data-driven problem and algorithm design for big data

 - Understand key mathematical concepts, including dimension reduction and Bayesian models

 - How to use analytical tools such as R and Java

 Study a Master of Data Science at the University of Adelaide

-Learners who successfully complete the Big Data MicroMasters Program and successfully gain admission to the Master of Data Science at the University of Adelaide will be granted 12 units of credit towards the Master’s program.
+Learners who successfully complete the Big Data MicroMasters Program and successfully gain admission to the Master of Data Science or Master of Data Science (Applied) Online at the University of Adelaide will be granted 12 units of credit towards the Master’s program.
 The Big Data MicroMasters Program certificate represents 25% of the Master of Data Science program, which requires 48 units of coursework to complete.